containers/podman-desktop/website/blog/2024-09-19-bootc-microshift.md

 Note: You may need to modify your `.kube/config` file to reflect the correct domain or IP address of your cluster.

 ![cluster](img/bootc-microshift/cluster.png)

+### Storage configuration

+By default, storage configuration [requires an LVM partition](https://github.com/openshift/microshift/blob/main/docs/contributor/storage/default_csi_plugin.md#default-volume-group) and thus LVMS will not be deployed.
+An alternative storage solution is required for storage utilization.

 ## Conclusion